chrisowen2015/csun-marketplace-blazor/README.md

 # CSUN Marketplace

 Blazor Version <br/>
-A marketplace application created using Blazor and .NET 6, created for senior project.
+A marketplace application created using Blazor and .NET 6, created for university senior project.

 # Link to React version